saltyorg/docs/docs/reference/accounts.md

     Choices are `latest`, `current`, `beta`, or a specific version number (e.g. `1.42`).
     Default is `latest`.

-    `remote`: Rclone remote that Saltbox will use to setup Rclone VFS mount and Cloudplow.
+    `remote`: Name of rclone remote [as set in the rclone config] that Saltbox will use to setup Rclone VFS mount and Cloudplow.
+    This is independent of the *type* of the remote, it is the name as you have set it in the rclone config.

-    Default is `google`.
+    Default is `google` [for historical reasons].
     Can be left blank to run without cloud storage].

 === "shell"